From family heirlooms to treasured engagement rings, we want to make sure our jewellery is protected in the event it’s stolen, damaged or lost.

 While your jewellery may have been bought for a certain amount, that doesn’t mean it’s worth the same now – the value of gold and silver changes regularly, so it’s important to make sure that your jewellery is covered for its true value.

-As with a piece of valuable art, your jewellery must be covered for what it’s worth otherwise you’ll find yourself missing out in the event you need to claim.
+As with a piece of valuable art, your jewellery should be covered for what it’s worth otherwise you’ll find yourself missing out in the event you need to claim.

-Make sure your jewellery is seen regularly as it appreciates and depreciates in value.
+Make sure your jewellery is valued regularly as it appreciates and depreciates in value.

 How to keep your engagement ring and other jewellery safe